TheTobster1232/codespace-desktop-debian/readme.md

 Once the desktop loads, you will see:

 • LXDE panel at the bottom
-• Menu button
+• Menu button (bottom‑left corner, like the Windows Start button)
 • Desktop icons
 • File manager
 • Stable session that stays visible even when windows close

 To open Firefox:

-Menu → Internet → Firefox ESR
+Click the bottom‑left Start button → Internet → Firefox ESR

 Troubleshooting
 If the desktop does not appear: